Waterfall location Sources

 We would like to take some time to thank these people for their contributions to the content you see on this site.

 Adirondack Botanical Society - ADKBOTSOC.org

-To date Steve Young of the Adirondack Botanical Society has been able to provide complete information about a large number of waterfalls all over the state of New York.
+To date Steve Young of the Adirondack Botanical Society has been able to provide complete information about many of the waterfalls all over the state of New York.
 In his work with the New York Natural Heritage Program Steve was able to personally visit and verify hundreds of waterfalls while mapping some of the most unique natural areas in the state.

 Christy and Jan Butler - Berkshire Photos